 Would you have the known the dangers and what to do?

-Annie and the Waves has the exact same risk components that occurred that day at Pearl Beach, a moments lapse in supervision, a small child alone by the waters edge, a surging wave…. but my story was written 2 years before this tragedy….
-I began to wonder.. what if that family had read this book, potentially this drowning could have been prevented.
+I wrote Annie and the Waves 2 years before this tragedy and my story has the exact same risk components that occurred that day at Pearl Beach, a moments lapse in supervision, a small child alone by the waters edge, a surging wave…. but my story was written 2 years before this tragedy….
+Amongst the horror and sadness I began to wonder.. what if I’d published my book and that family had read it, potentially this drowning could have been prevented.

 Drowning is preventable but in 2018/19 276 people still drowned across Australia.